 Key Takeaways

-There are several key differences between an agency agreement and a reseller agreement.
-Under an agency agreement, the agent enters into the contract with the customer on behalf of the principal.
+Agency and reseller agreements are both a kind of legal contract but there are several key differences to note.
+Under an agency agreement, on behalf of the principal, the agent enters into a contract with the customer.
 Whereas, under a reseller agreement, the contract is between the reseller and the customer.
-If you wish to have several people reselling your products, you will likely need a reseller agreement, rather than an agency agreement.
+If you wish to have several people reselling your products, you will likely require a reseller agreement rather than an agency agreement.
+However, an agency agreement may be more beneficial for you if you want someone to make decisions on your behalf.
+Additionally, you will have the assurance that the agent is obligated to act in your best interests, providing you with protection.

 We appreciate your feedback – your submission has been successfully received.